ikonomov/DiabloX/README.md

 #### Items:
    * Potions cost 100% more gold.
    * The maximum price at stores has been increased to 216,000 [140,000/135,000] gold.
-   * Long War Bow has been restored to its original Diablo graphic.
    * Effects of drinking Spectral Elixir: -1 to one attribute, +1 to all others [+3 to all attributes].
    * Damage versus demons affix: +50% [+200%].
    * Set to maximum values: